 Associate Professor, Clinical Sciences, NUHS – Florida

 Dr. Carlo Guadagno teaches sports medicine, physiotherapy, evaluation and management of the extremities, and diversified technique at National University’s Florida site, and brings special insight and opportunities to Doctor of Chiropractic students interested in sports medicine.
-His is an Internationally Certified Chiropractic Sports Practitioner (ICCSP), Certified Chiropractic Sports Physician (CCSP) and a Fellow of the International College of Chiropractors (FICC).
+He is a Diplomate of the American Chiropractic Board of Sports Physicians (DACBSP®), and a Fellow of the International College of Chiropractors (FICC).
 He also holds an International Certification of Sports Chiropractic (ICSC).

 Dr. Guadagno has treated various types of athletes, including those competing in U.S.A. track and field, Pro Beach volleyball and D1 College Football.
 He’s also treated athletes at Olympic training centers and at several International Olympic Committee events such as the 20th and 22nd Central American Games in Cartagena, Colombia, and Veracruz, Mexico, as well as the 2011 Pan American Games in Guadalajara, Mexico.

 Fulfilling a career-long dream, Dr. Guadagno was chosen to be part of an international team of 16 DCs in the Olympic Village Polyclinic at the 2016 Olympic Games in Rio de Janiero.

 For this work and his other achievements, the American Chiropractic Association (ACA) Sports Council named him 2016 Sports Chiropractor of the Year.
 In 2011, the Florida Chiropractic Association (FCA) Sports Injuries Council also named him Sports Chiropractor of the Year.